 TeamOdyssey is an exhilarating experience that combines group development initiatives on the ground with team-centered climbing activities on the Odyssey High Ropes Course at the University of Richmond.
-Much more than just a physical challenge, TeamOdyssey is a challenging yet inclusive experience that forges permanent bonds among participants.
-TeamOdyssey’s programs are designed for young people from middle school through college.
+Much more than just a physical challenge, TeamOdyssey is a challenging, yet inclusive experience that forges permanent bonds among participants.
+TeamOdyssey’s programs are designed for 5th grade through college aged students.
 Activities are aligned with the Virginia Standards of Learning to reinforce concepts students are learning in the classroom.

 Note: 2 hour selection not available for Team Odyssey